ajrgodfrey/ActionBook/01-Introduction.Rmd

 This book is not a comprehensive guide to using R. There are now hundreds of books a blind (or sighted) person could choose to wade through, some are good, some are great, and some are truly awesome!
 There are also plenty of resources on the internet that are tired and really should be avoided.
 I am keen to promote those texts that can be easily worked with by a blind user.
 I'll mention them as we get to the right point in this book for doing so, but now is a good time to mention a few that have really made a difference to me and creation of this book.

 I am truly reliant on the resources offered by help pages hosted by RStudio.
 I often include RStudio.com in my list of search terms.
-In adition, many of the individuals I hold in very high regard have close ties to RStudio.
+In adition, many of the individuals I hold in very high regard have close ties to RStudio, now known as Posit.

 Yihui Xie's work on the `knitr` package [@Rpkg-knitr] and his books on writing documents using reproducible research techniques [@Xie2015]